top of page

 Value of University of Chicago Medicine Residency: Professional build-up and network connections, wonderful resources to start and expand the career

-Pharmacy School: University of Illinois at Chicago
+Pharmacy School: The University of Texas at Austin College of Pharmacy

 IMG_7859.JPG